 Shanghai — the world’s largest container handling port — saw monthly container volumes touch an all-time high in July.
 The port handled 3.9 million TEUs, container shipments in July, up 1.2% year on year and 8.3% month on month, data from China’s Ministry of Transport showed.

 Earnings season has also underscored the success of shippers prioritizing returns over market share.
-Maersk’s profits trebled between April-June at a time when coronavirus was at its peak first wave.
+Maersk’s profits trebled between April-June at a time when COVID-19 was at its peak first wave.

 However, shipping alliances cannot afford to be complacent.
-If a second wave of coronavirus spreads, or political turmoil between the US and China threatens global trade again, the carriers will need to show the same unity that has paid off so far this year.
+If a second-wave of COVID-19 spreads, or political turmoil between the US and China threatens global trade again, the carriers will need to show the same unity that has paid off so far this year.

 The container industry is also haunted by a build-up in the size of the shipping fleet over the past decade.
 With the global economy unlikely to return to full health any time soon, the container industry is likely to have to co-operate closely on strategies to deal with overcapacity for the next decade.